Mathématique: Chapter 63

 “You.
 Countless times.
 Coming to his rescue.
 Adjusting the devices attached to his head.”

-“I know I did,” McKay said, his voice cracking.
-He cleared his throat.
+“Yeah.”
+McKay cleared his throat.
 “I’m regretting it already.”

 “Why?”
 Rush asked.

-“Because you’re not going to get it,” McKay whispered.
+“Because you won’t get it,” McKay said.
 “It’s not your fault.
 But—you used to be like me.
 Putting on a real good show.
 For everyone.
 Even yourself.
 Especially yourself.
 But you’ve got no show now, Nick.
 You’re very different.
 It’s hard to watch.”

-He traced the lacy line of light where land met sea.
-“I suspect we’re friends,” Rush offered.
+Rush traced the lacy line of light where land met sea.
+“I suspect we’re friends,” he offered.

 “What?”
-McKay snapped, one hand coming to his chest, as though checking for damage beneath the narrow lapels of his jacket.
+McKay brought a hand to his chest, as though checking for damage beneath the narrow lapels of his jacket.

 “You said we weren’t friends, but I think we must have been.”